individkid/sidegeo/README.md

 Notable functions in AffTopo/Naive.hs are topeFromSpace (classify space and regions as polytope), spaceFromTope and topeRegions (find sample space and regions that would classify to polytope), spaceFromPlanes (classify planes as space), planesFromSpace (find sample planes that would classify to space).

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
 The following command line arguments are processed in order.
+The main display window is a hub from which parts or collections of polytopes can be moved to various alternate displays.
+But from alternate displays, things can only move back to the main display.

   * -h print usage
   * -H print readme